Masthead Image https://77snszqv.media.zestyio.com/UAL-virtual-production-research-volume-Sony-Crystal-LED-VERONA.jpg

 A screenshot of the Sony Color Calibrator

-Explore The New Toolset
+Explore the New Toolset

 Sony’s Camera and Display Plugin and Color Calibrator are not only bridging the gap between hardware and software, but between pre-production and production.